1980 Moradabad riots: The trigger

 The tensions between Hindus and Muslims had been running high since the kidnap of a Dalit girl by some Muslims in March 1980.
 The Dalits and Muslims used to live in separate bastis (colonies) near an Idgah.
 The girl was later rescued, and her kidnapper was arrested.
 In July, on the day of her marriage to a Dalit boy, some Muslims obstructed the marriage procession complaining about loud music near the mosque.
 The argument soon escalated into a violent clash between the two communities, followed by looting of several houses.

 On 13 August 1980, a domesticated pig from the Dalit colony strayed into the Idgah during the Id prayer.
 Around 50,000 Muslims were attending Eid prayers at the location.
 The Muslims, who considered the pigs as haraam, believed that the pig had been deliberately released by the Hindu Dalits.
 They asked an on-duty policeman to chase the pig away, but he refused to do so, leading to a heated argument.
 The violence broke out when some Muslims pelted stones at the policemen.
 The Senior Superintendent of Police (SSP) collapsed when a stone hit his forehead, and the Additional District Magistrate (ADM) DP Singh was dragged away by some people; he was found dead later.
 The policemen then started firing indiscriminately into the crowd.
 The police force was reinforced by the Provincial Armed Constabulary (PAC) troops that arrived in trucks along with the District Magistrate.
-Several Muslims were killed in the firing; about 50 more lost their lives in a stampede that followed the firing.
+Several Muslims were killed in the firing; about 50 more died in a stampede that followed the firing.
 The Muslim leader Syed Shahabuddin later compared the firing to the Jallianwala Bagh massacre.